|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 For more information, visit the American Occupational Therapy Association (AOTA) National School Backpack Awareness Day web site »

 To advocate for the profession, students from the SUNY Downstate Medical Center Occupational Therapy program attend the American Occupational Therapy Association (AOTA) Capitol Hill Day in Washington D.C. and the New York State Occupational Therapy Association (NYSOTA) Lobby Day in Albany, N.Y.

 For more information, visit the American Occupational Therapy Association (AOTA) Hill Day web site »

 Or join the New York State Occupational Therapy Association Lobby Day Facebook page »

 Triwall Project at UCP Brooklyn

 Each year, as part of their course related to designing and customizing positioning systems and environments for people with disabilities, the occupational therapy students at SUNY Downstate fabricate a variety of seating and standing positioners for children with physical disabilities who receive services at United Cerebral Palsy (UCP Brooklyn).
-Faculty member, Margaret Kaplan, Ph.D., OTR, coordinates this event.
+Faculty member, Richard Sabel M.A., OTR, MPH, GCFP coordinates this event in collaboration with alumi Derrick Ko, MA, OTR and Adaptive Design Association.
 Students work collaboratively with occupational therapists and special educators at UCP Brooklyn, who have identified children who would benefit from specialized equipment to improve their function and posture in the wheelchair, or enable them to stand, sit on the floor, or sit at a child-height-table.
 Triwall is a heavy cardboard material that is inexpensive, yet durable.
 It is an ideal material for fabricating equipment for growing children, who will need new equipment on an annual basis.